Greta Hodgkinson: Fashion and Photography

-Greta Hodgkinson has worked with noted photographers Michael Thompson, Febrizio Ferri, Howard Schatz, Nick Krasnaii, Christopher Wahl, Max Abadian, Sian Richards and Cylla von Tiedemann, among others.
-Since 1990, she was the subject of over 300 features in International Dance and Fashion publications as an ambassador for Canadian dance, appearing in Vanity Fair, Lucky, W, GQ Italia, ELLE, NUVO, New York Magazine, Flare and FASHION, Canadian Living, Canadian Family and Hello!
+Greta Hodgkinson has worked with noted photographers Michael Thompson, Febrizio Ferri, Howard Schatz, Nick Krasnaii, Christopher Wahl, Max Abadian, Sian Richards, and Cylla von Tiedemann, among others.
+Since 1990, she was the subject of over 300 features in international dance and fashion publications as an ambassador for Canadian dance, appearing in Vanity Fair, Lucky, W, GQ Italia, ELLE, NUVO, New York Magazine, Flare and FASHION, Canadian Living, Canadian Family, and Hello!
 Magazine.
 She was also on the cover of Dance Magazine (as The National Ballet of Canada's rising star) and Dance International Magazine multiple times.
 She achieved international recognition through photography representing renowned fashion brands : ECCO Brand Ambassador (2017), Salvatore Ferragamo 80th Anniversary (2008) and GAP Campaign (2007).

 Charities and outreach events

-Over her 30-year career as a ballerina, Greta Hodgkinson volunteered her talents to perform in fundraising galas, charities and outreach events in Canada that include; special performances for the Winnipeg First Nations community (Winnipeg), The Dancer Transition Resource Centre, Dancers for Life (Aids Committee Fundraiser: Montreal, Toronto, Vancouver), Dreams Come True Benefit Gala, Woodbridge School of Dance 25th Anniversary Gala, benefits for The Artists' Health Centre (Toronto Western Hospital) and the National Chamber Orchestra of Armenia Gala Concert.
-Internationally, she has appeared at the 80th Anniversary Gala of Salvatore Ferragamo (China), Dance for Life (Belgium), Youth America Grand Prix, various Galas for UNICEF (Italy), Emergency Gala (Italy) and a performance for the International Olympic Committee for the 2006 Torino Olympics (Italy).
+Over her 30-year career as a ballerina, Greta Hodgkinson volunteered to perform in fundraising galas, charities and outreach events in Canada that include; special performances for the Winnipeg First Nations community (Winnipeg), The Dancer Transition Resource Centre, Dancers for Life (Aids Committee Fundraiser: Montreal, Toronto, Vancouver), Dreams Come True Benefit Gala, Woodbridge School of Dance 25th Anniversary Gala, benefits for The Artists' Health Centre (Toronto Western Hospital) and the National Chamber Orchestra of Armenia Gala Concert.
+Internationally, she has appeared at the 80th Anniversary Gala of Salvatore Ferragamo (China), Dance for Life (Belgium), Youth America Grand Prix, various Galas for UNICEF (Italy), Emergency Gala (Italy), and a performance for the International Olympic Committee for the 2006 Torino Olympics (Italy).

-Ms. Hodgkinson also collaborates with Dancing with Parkinson’s, a charity whose mission is to bring seniors with Parkinson's Disease out of isolation and into an artistic community where they can dance and connect with others, to lead movement workshops and artistic experiences that enriches the lives of people with Parkinson’s Disease, as well as the lives of their families, friends, and caregivers.
+Hodgkinson also collaborates with Dancing with Parkinson’s, a charity whose mission is to bring seniors with Parkinson's Disease out of isolation and into an artistic community where they can dance and connect with others, to lead movement workshops and artistic experiences that enriches the lives of people with Parkinson’s Disease, as well as the lives of their families, friends, and caregivers.

 She is a Celebrated Ambassador of Plan International since 2009, a global organization dedicated to advancing children’s rights and equality for girls.

-Since 2013, Ms. Hodgkinson has served on the Board of Directors and Arts Committee of Meagan’s Hug (Meagan Bebenek Foundation), a charity dedicated to raising awareness and valuable funds for paediatric brain tumour research.
+Since 2013, Hodgkinson has served on the Board of Directors and Arts Committee of Meagan’s Hug (Meagan Bebenek Foundation), a charity dedicated to raising awareness and valuable funds for paediatric brain tumour research.